c-sanders/Gtk4-Example-1/Git_basics.md

 ```

 #### + Commit changes, i.e. additions and removals of files, to the local repository
+Will this "stage" the changes, and make them ready and waiting to be pushed to
+the remote repository?
 ```
   > git commit -m "Commit comment."
 ```